| || |

 Community Event Organizer Responsibilities and Application

 NEW for Non-Profit Community Event Organizers: Are you a non-profit Community Event Organizer (all food service performed by non-profit organizations and/or for-profit businesses that donate 100% of all net proceeds)?
 Has your non-profit community event been approved in a previous year AND there is not a substantial change in location or ancillary services provided to the food facility operators?
 If so, you should know that the Environmental Health Services Division is piloting a new application process and you should complete the Non-Profit Community Event Organizer Expedited Application.
 As this is a new process, let us know how it works and what we can do to improve the process.
 Our goal is to expedite approval of those organizations sponsoring recurring community events year after year at the same location.
 If food facility operators are different from the previous year's approved event, you will need to submit a new proposed food vendor list at least 14 days before the start of the proposed community event.
-You will also need to be aware of Community Event Organizer Responsibilities to ensure safe food service at your event.

 Temporary Food Facility Operator